Twins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Twins have a record of 6-3.
+- In nine games over the last 10 matchups when favored by oddsmakers, the Twins have a record of 7-2.

 - In their last 10 games with a total, the Twins and their opponents have failed to hit the over four times.